mossgreen/blog/_posts/2016-09-17-how-to-migrate-SSRS-reports-between-servers.md

 ---
 layout: post
-title: How to migreate SSRS reports from one server to another?
+title: how to migreate SSRS reports from one server to another?
 ---

 >Watch my [Youtobe video](https://youtu.be/1knwXRIbVNw) to get details!